lilgamergrl/CS7480/Sketch_Two/Sketch_Two.md

 would be interested in its compatibility with different game ai interfaces which I will hopefully try out in a future sketch.

+Some cons of this project include the lack of documentation and unclear features list.
+This tool is similar to libgdx except that libgdx has better documentation and is written in Java.